Haitians Being Returned to a Country in Chaos

 Humanitarian, Security Crisis Makes Deportations Unsafe

-Haiti is facing a deep political, humanitarian, and security crisis.
-The assassination of President Jovenel Moïse in July 2021 exacerbated Haiti’s constitutional crisis.
-Parliament has ceased to function, and the justice system faces enormous difficulties operating.
-A severe earthquake in August 2021 affected 2 million people.
-A spike in violence and kidnappings by gangs with alleged links to police and politicians, severely overcrowded prisons, and extensive impunity remain major human rights concerns.
-Several countries in the region have returned tens of thousands of people to Haiti since January 2021.
-The United States is responsible for the vast majority of returns.
+Haiti faces deep political, humanitarian, and security crisis.
+The assassination of President Jovenel Moïse in 2021 exacerbated Haiti’s constitutional crisis.
+Parliament has ceased to function and the justice system faces enormous difficulties operating.
+A severe earthquake in 2021 affected two million people.
+A spike in violence by gangs with alleged links to police and politicians, severely overcrowded prisons, and extensive impunity remain major concerns.
+A cholera outbreak has caused tens of thousands of suspected cases and hundreds of deaths since October 2022.
+The United States and other countries have returned tens of thousands of people to Haiti since January 2021.

 Humanitarian, Security Crisis Makes Deportations Unsafe